 The Bradford County Correctional Facility Inmate List is an online list of persons who have been arrested and are in custody, including custody status, bail amount, and visiting schedule.
-Also, you can get info about anybody processed or discharged in the past 24 hour period.
+Also, you can get info about anybody processed or discharged in the past 24-hour period.
 Inmates are shown in alphabetical order by their last name.
 You can find the information fast if you enter their name, birth date, or inmate ID Number.

 If the person you’re searching for is in another jail you will want to check our Pennsylvania county jail guide: List of all jails in Pennsylvania

-Mugshotes of Bradford County Correctional Facility prisoners can be searched on the website, or you can see them in person at the Bradford County Correctional Facility.
+Mugshots of Bradford County Correctional Facility prisoners can be searched on the website, or you can see them in person at the Bradford County Correctional Facility.
 When you search for mugshots online you have to input the inmate’s first and last name, and the arrest date, if you know it.

 How To Get Your Mugshot Removed

 Need to know how to get your mugshot erased from the Bradford County Correctional Facility site?
 This can be tricky, since the mugshot is a matter of public record.
 You have to file a ‘Petition to Expunge’.
 This means that your arrest record will be sealed, and will not be available to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 Read our in-depth tutorial about getting your mugshot taken down, the different websites with mugshots, and the mugshot removal services: How To Remove Your Mugshot from the Internet

 Bail & Bail Bondsmen – How To Get Out of Jail